blabosoft/blabosoft_web/docs/_drafts/queue-sql-server.md

 You can see the query part contains the `WITH (READPAST, UPDLOCK)` hints.
 The `UPDLOCK` tells the SQL Server to use update lock for the one queried item.
 The `READPAST` instructs the query engine to skip the items which are already locked.
 The latter results a very good performance because there is no waiting for the other transactions to be completed.

 The usage of these hints ensures atomicity and consistent behavior with good performance.
+This command works well at `READ COMMITTED` isolation level.

 Let's take a look at the execution plan of the above command: